pgmac/pgmac.github.io/_posts/2024-06-09-microk8s-api-load-balancing.markdown

 ### Create the HAProxy frontend config

 Getting the frontend config right is where I lost the bulk of my time.
-I'll hit that first.

 Pretty straight forward so far, make sure you're using your chosen Load Balancer IP address and network CIDR range.